It’s been a long time since

-I knew Peter Doebler intended to do an interview with Professor Ron Nakasone, but didn’t know when it would be done.
-And I’d talked with Linda Connor about an interview, but we hadn’t set a date.
-Then I got a call from a stranger, Naim Farhat.
+, but didn’t know when.
+I was enthusiastic about the prospect, and now here it is.
+I'd talked with photographer Linda Connor about doing in interview.
+Yes, she was willing, but we hadn’t set a date.
+Then perhaps Mercury got into a good place, a phone call was made and we have the conversation to prove it.
+And one day, I got a call from a stranger, Naim Farhat.
 Perhaps we could get together for lunch, he suggested.

 “Why that title?”
 I asked.